Blog

 • Influent Pumping & Preliminary Treatment: Wastewater influent, either from a municipal or industrial source, is pumped into the Membrane Bioreactor system.
 In some cases, a pre-treatment step may be included before the MBR process to remove large solids, debris, or other non-biodegradable materials.
 This can involve processes such as screening or grit removal to protect the MBR membranes from clogging or damage.

 • Biological Treatment: The wastewater enters the biological reactor, which contains a mixture of microorganisms and activated sludge.
 In the reactor, organic compounds present in the wastewater are biologically degraded by the microorganisms through a process called biological treatment.
 The microorganisms consume the organic matter and convert it into carbon dioxide, water, and biomass.
 The biological reactor operates under aerobic conditions, ensuring an adequate supply of dissolved oxygen for the microbial community.
-This is essential for the growth and metabolism of aerobic microorganisms, enabling them to efficiently oxidize and degrade organic matter.
+This is essential for the growth and metabolism of aerobic microorganisms, enabling them to efficiently oxidise and degrade organic matter.

 • Membrane Filtration: The bioreactor also contains the submerged membrane modules, which act as a physical barrier, selectively allowing the permeation of treated water (permeate) while retaining suspended solids, bacteria, and other contaminants.